Anyone new to the customer service landscape knows that getting a firm grip on hundreds of terms and abbreviations can be quite challenging.

 Help Desk Software

 A help desk software is a customer service tool that organizes all support communications to help businesses share faster responses.
-Using a help desk system, agents can easily assign, track, prioritize, and resolve tickets together.
+Using an internal help desk system, agents can easily assign, track, prioritize, and resolve tickets together.

 Incident Management is a process of IT Service Management (ITSM).
 The goal of this reactive process is to manage incidents as they occur and ensure they have a limited impact on the core business.